colabois/colabois.fr/README.md

 This site relies on Jekyll so you will need to [install it](https://jekyllrb.com/docs/installation/)

-You will also need `make` if you want to use it
+You will also need `make` if you don't want to run Jekyll commands manually

 ## Build